 At the Library:

 Read or listen to one or many books, then fill out a drawing entry form for each one.
 Return these to your library for entry into the prize drawings.
 The more you read, the better your chances of winning!
 If you'd like to write a review, create an account in Beanstack.

 Looking for an extra challenge, or fresh ideas for reading this winter?
 Try our Bingo Winter Reading Challenge!
 Can you get “bingo” vertically, horizontally, or diagonally?
 Pick up a paper copy in your library branch, or click here to print one out at home!

 Looking for your next great read?

-If you are interested in finding “the best” of 2018, check out these lists: Library Journal, Publisher's Weekly, Goodreads, Library Reads, New York Times, MN Public Radio, and the Minneapolis Star Tribune.
+If you are interested in finding “the best” of 2020, check out these lists: Library Journal, Publisher's Weekly, Book Riot, Esquire, New York Times, Goodreads, and National Public Radio.